 The AR Cloud and the next computational revolution

 Not long ago, AR-based apps were difficult to develop, distribute and were not in high demand, but everything changed in 2017, when companies like Apple, Amazon, Facebook, ARCore and ARStudio became interested in the possibilities of this technology.
-But there is a problem to solve: how to achieve the persistence of augmented reality?
-The answer is the AR Cloud.

 The Apple AR

-According to Bloomberg, Apple is working very hard with a team of experts to develop their augmented reality technology.
+According to Bloomberg, Apple is working very hard with a team of experts to develop its augmented reality technology.
 The group includes engineers who worked on the Oculus and HoloLens virtual reality headsets, digital-effects wizards from Hollywood and several small firms experienced in AR hardware, 3D gaming, and virtual reality software.

 The AR Cloud will be continuously fed with information from the physical world in situ (at its origin) to process and project it through augmented reality technology.
 This will allow the AR experiences to be accessible and interactive at any moment, environment and circumstance.